 - Action PSF 2.9 Recycled Water.
 Continue working with California Water Service, the San Francisco Public Utilities Commission, the Bay Area Water Supply & Conservation Agency, the City of Redwood City, and Silicon Valley Clean Water to develop an advanced water purification facility that treats wastewater from the San Mateo wastewater treatment plant to tertiary treatment standards. - Action PSF 2.10 Water-Reduction Strategies.
-Work with California Water Service, Estero Municipal Improvement District, Bay Area Water Supply Conservation Agency, and other mid-peninsula cities to promote water-reduction strategies and to create an outreach program that will help inform residents and businesses of increased costs, the need for conservation efforts, and available incentives and rebates. - Action PSF 2.11 Water Purification Facility.
-Continue working with California Water Service, the San Francisco Public Utilities Commission, the Bay Area Water Supply & Conservation Agency, the City of Redwood City, and Silicon Valley Clean Water to develop an advanced water purification facility that treats wastewater from the San Mateo wastewater treatment plan to tertiary treatment standards. - Action PSF 2.12 Water Usage.
+Work with California Water Service, Estero Municipal Improvement District, Bay Area Water Supply Conservation Agency, and other midpeninsula cities to promote water-reduction strategies and to create an outreach program that will help inform residents and businesses of increased costs, the need for conservation efforts, and available incentives and rebates. - Action PSF 2.11 Water Usage.
 Work with Cal Water to collect and track water use by land use type and make this information available to the community.